top of page

 Acupuncture Treats Inflammation

 Inflammation can become chronic and lead to health problems.
 Fortunately, acupuncture has been shown to reduce the effects of inflammatory-induced conditions.
+Inflammation can be a key factor in many conditions, including but not limited to:

 • Autoimmune diseases such as rheumatoid arthritis, lupus, and psoriasis.